top of page

 At this point, I shifted my focus.

-I returned to Willats, this time focusing less on structured questioning and more on his use of visual language and representation, putting my sketchbook findings through his community, evaluating 'machine' (machine seems an appropriate word as Willats was fascinated by the processing methods of the first computers.)
+I returned to Willats (after all, he was seen as the guru of this work), this time focusing less on structured questioning and more on his use of visual language and representation, putting my sketchbook findings through his community, evaluating 'machine' (machine seems an appropriate word as Willats was fascinated by the processing methods of the first computers.)

 Response as a creative listener to a community creative agents project in amber valley derbyshire by amanda haran contemporary community textile artist using stephen willats methods | Creative evaluation example